abroudoux/easy-chat/README.md

 # EasyChat

 EasyChat is a school exam project where I had to imagine a fictional product and make supports as part of its release.
 I created EasyChat, a virtual assistant generate by an IA  that works locally.
-I created a simple website with a Landing page and a Contact page, to describe and present my product.
+I created a website consisting of a Landing page and a Contact page.
 The restrictions were :
 - Use HTML/CSS
 - Use JavaScript